kevonc/kevoncheung.com/content/articles/20201212-validate-startup-ideas.md

 ---
-title: "How to validate your startup idea"
+title: How to validate your startup idea
-date: "2020-12-12"
+date: '2020-12-12'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: validate-startup-ideas
-slug: "validate-startup-ideas"
+topic: entrepreneurship
 ---

 If you’re thinking about the next big idea that matches or even beats Airbnb, Netflix, and Uber, then you’re on the right track.